ml-lohi/hackathon-aachen/README.md

 ### 2. Data overlook

 Firstly we made an overlook over the data, that the **radar chip** delivers us.
 We measured for 30s three different data sets: static person, static person but further away from the radar and moving person.
 Our overlook can be found in [data_overlook.py](https://github.com/ml-lohi/hackathon-private/blob/main/data_overlook.ipynb).

 ### 3. Moving/Static classification
 First step is to classify the objects as moving or static.

 The detailed overview is provided in the notebook [models.ipynb](https://github.com/ml-lohi/hackathon-private/blob/main/models.ipynb).
 In the notebook we measured for 100s each of the team membrs in static as well as in moving state.
 This delivers us 600s of total data for the analysis.
+In the notebook [linear_discriminant_ananlysis.ipynb](https://github.com/ml-lohi/hackathon-private/blob/main/linear_discriminant_ananlysis.ipynb) we can find the analysis of the data with help of linear boundry.

 ### 4. Vital functions analysis
 For the vital functinality we analyse breathing as well as heart rate.
 The detailed analysis is implemented in [fourier.ipynb](https://github.com/ml-lohi/hackathon-private/blob/main/fourier.ipynb)